Best Mattresses For Bad Backs, Australia (2021)

 For side sleepers and light sleepers, a slightly softer mattress will provide extra give to allow you to still sink into your mattress.
 Additionally, for back sleepers and much heavier sleepers, extra support from a firmer mattress will cradle you without letting your body sink too much.

 Your mattress should be firm enough to support your shoulders, hips and buttocks without sagging and should keep your spine straight.
 Surfaces that are too soft or too hard can aggravate a sore back.

 The mattress’s support structure will be what cradles your spine and gives you the support you need.
 However, this too will be a matter of personal preference depending on whether you like a more solid or bouncy feel, even if most experts suggest medium-firm is the number one way to go.

-Pure foam mattresses come in a wider range of firmness levels and are designed to relieve pressure points and support the spines of a wider range of individuals via layering and paneling.
+Pure foam mattresses come in a wider range of firmness levels and are designed to relieve pressure points and support the spines of a wider range of individuals via layering and panelling.
 Innerspring mattresses give more bounce than foam, offering slightly less support, but making up for it in the overall price.

-A great medium between memory foam and innerspring mattresses is the hybrid option; where support plus firmness may help ease back strain.
+A great medium between memory foam and innerspring mattresses is the hybrid option, where support plus firmness may help ease back strain.

 These mattresses are generally pocket springs surrounded by foam and topped with layers of varying density foam.
 Hybrid mattresses provide sleepers with the support of sturdy springs and the comfort of plush foam.